Physical Therapy

 Physical therapy is a safe, effective way to relieve pain, restore mobility, and promote healing after an injury, surgery, or medical event.
 It speeds up recovery, so you can quickly return to your favorite activities.
-At Sports Medicine Oregon in Tigard and Wilsonville, Oregon, the team of skilled orthopedists uses physical therapy to help people move safely and confidently.
-Call the nearest Sports Medicine Oregon office today to schedule a physical therapy or hand therapy appointment.
+At Sports Medicine Oregon in Tigard, Oregon, the team of skilled orthopedists uses physical therapy to help people move safely and confidently.

 What is physical therapy?